Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/save-system/autosave.md

 * [Snutt Talk: If you think Autosave is annoying](../../../transcriptions/yt-21diy9LWH8g.md) https://www.youtube.com/watch?v=21diy9LWH8g
 * [Q&A: Is it possible to have the Autosave not noticeable at all ?](../../../transcriptions/yt-ap-EONXus_4.md) https://www.youtube.com/watch?v=ap-EONXus_4

+## August 18th, 2020 Livestream
+* Q&A: Any news about autosave freezes? https://clips.twitch.tv/CrispyCheerfulCrocodilePanicBasket

 ## May 19th, 2020 Livestream
 * [Q&A: Save stutter?](../../../transcriptions/yt-n523WIVo5LM.md) https://www.youtube.com/watch?v=n523WIVo5LM